ltw-webdev-1/content-semantics/README.md

 ## Goal

-It **will not** look the same as the PDFs from earlier in class—we’re only concentrating on HTML semantics not how it looks.
+**It will not look the same as the PDF** from earlier in class—we’re only concentrating on HTML semantics not how it looks.

 ---